dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)
+The first play around has happened rather late, but prioritizing due dates will often do that *shrugs* Better late than never.

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+My letters are composed of a red rectangle that is fixed in size and place, with only one other rectangle changing size and position.
+The background is a very dark, obtrusive colour with the intention of bringing all attention to the letters.

 The three parameters per letter:
-  * `size` : radius of the second circle
+  * `size` : Literally the width and height
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `offsetx` : x offset of the second rectangle relative to the first one
-  * `offsety` : y offset of the second circle relative to the first one
+  * `offsety` : y offset of the second rectangle relative to the first one